21 x 16 cm

 Aleksei Gan’s Constructivism was the first theoretical treatise of post-revolutionary Russia’s emergent Constructivist movement.
 Published in 1922, this iconoclastic blast of revolutionary zeal was a declaration of war on traditional Bourgeois art.

-By defining its three core principles: tectonics, faktura & construction, Gan recasts artist and architect as Constructors, no longer fretting about aesthetic or speculative problems in art but focusing instead on the fusion of art with everyday life to create a system of design where “everything will be conceived in a technical and functional way” - a fitting contribution to the great task of building the new communist society.
+By defining its three core principles: tectonics, faktura & construction, Gan recasts artist and architect as Constructors, no longer fretting about aesthetic or speculative problems in art but focusing instead on the fusion of art with everyday life to create a system of design where 'everything will be conceived in a technical and functional way' - a fitting contribution to the great task of building the new communist society.

 Christina Lodder’s illuminating introductory essay examines the intriguing character of the mercurial author.
-Gan, the “Mass Constructor”, was a key figure among Russia’s post-revolutionary avant-garde, working across theatre, architecture, graphics and cinema.
+Gan, the 'Mass Constructor', was a key figure among Russia’s post-revolutionary avant-garde, working across theatre, architecture, graphics and cinema.
 Agitator, publisher, activist and promoter, he was a close friend of Rodchenko and Stepanova and was the foremost theoretician of Moscow’s Working Group of Constructivists.

-Gan, (b ?1889; d ?1940/42), worked across theatre, architecture, graphics and cinema.
+Gan, (b. ?1889; d. ?1940/42), worked across theatre, architecture, graphics and cinema.
 Agitator, publisher, activist and promoter, he was the main theorist and co-founder with Rodchenko and Stepanova of the First Working Group of Constructivists.
-He published and edited the journal Kino-Fot (1922–3), in which he promoted photography and cinema as the favourite artistic mediums for a new Soviet society.
+He published and edited the journal Kino-Fot (1922–3), in which he promoted photography and cinema as the favourite artistic media for a new Soviet society.
 He developed his theories about cinema in Long live the demonstration of life!
 (1923) and in his articles for Sovremennaya arkhitektura (1926–30), where he was also the arts director and editor.
 He was also a founding member of ‘October’ group (1928–32), which advocated Constructivist ideals.

 Professor Christina Lodder is an established scholar of Russian art.
 She is currently an honorary fellow at the Universities of Edinburgh and Kent, Vice-President of the Malevich Society, and co-editor of Brill’s Russian History and Culture series.
 Among her publications are numerous articles and several books.
 She has also been involved with various exhibitions such as Modernism (Victoria and Albert Museum, London, 2006) and From Russia (Royal Academy, London 2008).